Dieser Inhalt wurde automatisch aus dem Englischen übersetzt, und kann Fehler enthalten. Erfahre mehr über dieses Experiment.

 "hue"

-Bewahrt das Luma und Chroma der unteren Schicht, während der Farbton der oberen Schicht übernommen wird.
+Bewahrt die Luma und Chroma der unteren Schicht, während der Farbton der oberen Schicht übernommen wird.

 "saturation"

-Bewahrt das Luma und den Farbton der unteren Schicht, während das Chroma der oberen Schicht übernommen wird.
+Bewahrt die Luma und den Farbton der unteren Schicht, während das Chroma der oberen Schicht übernommen wird.

 "color"

-Bewahrt das Luma der unteren Schicht, während der Farbton und das Chroma der oberen Schicht übernommen werden.
+Bewahrt die Luma der unteren Schicht, während Farbton und Chroma der oberen Schicht übernommen werden.

 "luminosity"

-Bewahrt den Farbton und das Chroma der unteren Schicht, während das Luma der oberen Schicht übernommen wird.
+Bewahrt den Farbton und das Chroma der unteren Schicht, während die Luma der oberen Schicht übernommen wird.

 Beispiele

-Dieses Beispiel verwendet die globalCompositeOperation-Eigenschaft, um zwei Rechtecke zu zeichnen, die sich dort, wo sie sich überlappen, ausschließen.
+Dieses Beispiel verwendet die globalCompositeOperation Eigenschaft, um zwei Rechtecke zu zeichnen, die sich dort ausschließen, wo sie sich überlappen.

 HTML